 Michele received her undergraduate degree from Gardner Webb University.
 Later, she went on to earn a master's degree in Physical Education from East Carolina University.
 In 2010, Michele found her calling and began teaching Adapted PE for Pitt County Schools.
 In March of 2011, Michele was nominated by her fellow co-workers for the "My Teacher Rocks" award and won!
-Michele is certified in CPR, First Aid, Water Safety Instruction, Adapted Aquatics, and Nonviolent Crisis Intervention A and B. She is a member of numerous professional organizations including the American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD) and the Council for Exceptional Children (CEC).
+Michele is certified in CPR, First Aid, Water Safety Instruction, Adapted Aquatics, and Nonviolent Crisis Intervention A and B.

 Jonathan is an alumni of East Carolina University where he received a degree in Recreational Therapy in 2008.
 He began teaching Adapted PE for Pitt County Schools in 2010.
 Jonathan passed the Adapted Physical Education National Standards Exam and became a Certified Adapted Physical Educator in 2011.
-He is also certified in CPR, First Aid, Water Safety Instruction, Adapted Aquatics and Nonviolent Crisis Intervention A and B. Jonathan is a member of various professional organizations including the American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD) and the Council for Exceptional Children (CEC).
+He is also certified in CPR, First Aid, Water Safety Instruction, Adapted Aquatics and Nonviolent Crisis Intervention A and B.